HelferB/FS19_LicensePlates/README.md

 If not present the text of a new license plate on this vehicle is empty.
 If present the license plate is visible at begin.

-*defaultSymbolColor* is the default color for the license plates and optional.
+*defaultSymbolColor* is the default color for the symbols on the license plates and optional.
 If not preset the symbol color is black.
 Possible values are black, green and red.

+Since Version 1.1.0.0: *defaultBackgroundColor* is the default color for the background of the license plates and optional.
+If not preset the background color is white.
+Possible values are white and yellow.

+Since Version 1.1.0.0: *defaultCountryCode* is the default country code.
+If not present D (Germany) is used.
+Possible values are AL, A, BY, B, BIH, BG, HR, CY, CZ, DK, EST, FIN, F, D, GR, H, IS, IRL, I, LV, LT, L, M, MD, MNE, NL, NMK, N, PL, P, RO, SRB, SK, SLO, E, S, CH, UA and GB.

 For a single license plate the possible attributes are: